NeymarL/ChineseChess-AlphaZero/README.md

 * `--ucci`: whether to play with ucci engine (rather than self play, see `cchess_alphazero/worker/play_with_ucci_engine.py`)
 * `--distributed`: run self play in distributed mode which means it will upload the play data to the remote server and download latest model from it

-**Note**: To help training, you should run `python cchess_alphazero/run.py --type distribute --distributed self` (and do not change the configuration file `configs/distribute.py`), for more info, see [wiki](https://github.com/NeymarL/ChineseChess-AlphaZero/wiki/For-Developers).
+**Note1**: To help training, you should run `python cchess_alphazero/run.py --type distribute --distributed self` (and do not change the configuration file `configs/distribute.py`), for more info, see [wiki](https://github.com/NeymarL/ChineseChess-AlphaZero/wiki/For-Developers).

+**Note2**: If you want to view the self-play records in GUI, see [wiki](https://github.com/NeymarL/ChineseChess-AlphaZero/wiki/View-self-play-games-in-GUI).

 ### Trainer